How long have you been in business?

 We organized in September 2003 and our first book appeared in January 2004.
 The Modern History Press division was established in 2007.
-We produce approximately 12 to 25 titles per year which puts us on the large side of the category “small publisher”.
-As of January 2017, we have 150 titles in print, most are in BOTH paperback and hardcover editions.
+We produce approximately 20 to 25 titles per year which puts us on the large side of the category “small publisher”.
+As of July 2020, we have 230 titles in print, most are in BOTH paperback and hardcover editions.

 Offset printing requires that you have a crystal ball and be able to predict how many copies are needed in what time period.
 We prefer the POD model which is more flexible, environmentally conscious, and with considerable cost and time savings.
-We contract with print factories in the USA and UK independently.
+We contract with print factories in the USA, UK, and Australia independently.
 That being said, we do use offset printing for books that prove to have a good track record or special binding requirements not available by POD.

 Right now we are doing “Triple Editions” for all new products: paperback, hardcover, and eBook.
-Our eBook products are on Amazon Kindle right now but we are moving aggressively on to iBook and B&N Nook, Kobo, and Google Play.
+Our eBook products are on Amazon Kindle, Apple iBook, B&N Nook, Kobo, and Google Play.
 Additionally, we work through library eBook wholesalers including: ProQuest/Ebrary/EBL, EBSCOhost, ContentReserve/Overdrive as well as eBook distributors like PublishDrive.
 Some workbooks may not be appropriate for eBook but 95% of our titles are doable on eBook.

 Royalties are paid twice yearly in February and August.
 Most of our authors are currently paid by PayPal.
 A paper check can also be issued to authors in the USA.
-Authors in Canada, UK, and Australia generally prefer to be paid via PayPal.
+Authors in Canada, UK, and Australia are paid via PayPal.
 We can also send by Western Union although a $24 electronic funds transfer charge must be deducted from your royalties.

 Well there are two completely different things that happen

-- Direct Sales Events: an event put on by you outside of a store where no store is involved (examples: book launch party, reading at a church/synagogue/mosque, lecture at a library/school/university).
+Direct Sales Events: an event put on by you outside of a store where no store is involved (examples: book launch party, reading at a church/synagogue/mosque, lecture at a library/school/university).
 You or your assistant collects money, and hands the person the book they want.
-Books for Direct Sales Events need to be purchased by you at Author’s Discount which starts at 45% off List Price.
+Books for Direct Sales Events need to be purchased by you at Author’s Discount which starts at 50% off List Price.
 As your book sells more copies, your discount will be raised to 65% off List Price after 1000 copies are purchased by you or sold by stores

 Even the “majors” cannot guarantee bookstore placement.
 Anyone who does is either putting you on or is paying the fee to have books put on the front tables.
 All our books are orderable (and returnable) by individual B&N store buyers and clerks.
 Whether they do or not is a function of how successful marketing is going.
 Upon request, we will submit new books to the Barnes & Noble Small Press coordinator for evaluation.
 However, this does not happen until a book is in print and takes 3-4 weeks for a response.
 Some of our authors have successfully made their case in-person to store managers and were able to do events.

 We will quote you a rough timeline during contract acceptance.
 The contract will stipulate a maximum of 9 to 12 months.
 However, we endeavor to put the title through as quickly as possible.
 The time varies based on several factors:

 Just like there are subsidy publishers and traditional publishers, there are subsidy contests (“vanity contests”) and real book contests.
-Real book contests have registration fees of $40 or less and we will help you participate in these if you bring them to our attention.
+Real book contests have registration fees of $50 or less and we will help you participate in these if you bring them to our attention.
 Subsidy contests are like those grade-school competitions where everyone who participates gets a ribbon–and hence their results are worth about as much.
 Some of the contests we endorse include Michigan Notable Books and Society of Midland Authors Award.